zfarberov/zfarberov.github.io/RDPNewsImages/index.md

 from IPython.display import Image Image(filename=myImageName+'.jpg')
 ```
-We store and display the image that was obtained:
+We store and display the image that was just requested and stored:
 ![onlineReportImage.gif](https://zfarberov.github.io/RDPNewsImages/onlineReportImage.gif)

 ## References